 Accelerated suburbanization occurred after the end of World War II and continued through the 1990's, and Fort Worth was no exception.
 Bold urban renewal plans and destruction of existing urban fabric (right) were typical of the period.
-Much of the southern portion of the central business district was transformed by the addition of a convention center and an elevated interstate highway.
-Intended to revitalize the area, in time, these projects had limited success.
-In response to the decline of Downtown, Charles Tandy and Sid Bass embarked on their own revitalization of Downtown.
+Much of the southern portion of the Central Business District was transformed by the addition of a convention center and an elevated interstate highway.
+Intended to revitalize the area these projects had limited success.
+In response to the decline of Downtown, Charles Tandy and Sid Bass embarked own revitalization plans.
 Their vision continues to anchor a transformed Downtown as a vibrant commercial and cultural center.

 Since the 1980's, Downtown has experienced a renaissance that has continued with investments by Sundance Square, XTO Energy, the City, the County and a variety of developers.
-Today, Downtown is experiencing significant interest in and around the core, as well as on the periphery of the Downtown Design District.
+Today, Downtown is experiencing significant interest in and around the core, as well as, on the periphery of the Downtown Design District.
 Downtown is a cultural and entertainment destination, and hosts the highest concentration of employment in Tarrant County.
 Substantial investment in historic restoration, adaptive reuse, and new construction has created a rich blend of contemporary and classic architecture and an increasing diversification of land use.